Daniel Klose: 2023

 At 2023 European Q-School he won a two-year Pro Tour card.
 He made the first PDC final of his career at the Players Championship 21 event in September, losing to Gerwyn Price.
 After Max Hopp, Gabriel Clemens, Martin Schindler and Ricardo Pietreczko, he was the fifth German to reach the final of a PDC professional tournament.

 In September 2023, Klose managed to qualify for the 2023 World Series of Darts Finals via the Tour Card Holder Qualifier.
 He lost in the first round to Krzysztof Ratajski 6–3.

 As 54th seed he qualified for 2023 Players Championship Finals, and on his debut he lost to Ryan Joyce 6–3 in the first round.

 On 27 November 2023, he took part in the "Tour Card Holder Qualifier", the last opportunity to qualify for the 2024 PDC World Darts Championship.
 He only just missed out on his World Championship debut when he lost to Darren Webster 7–5 in the final.

 2024

 Klose made it to the Fourth round at 2024 UK Open, but it was the only major tournament he appeared on.
 He qualified for two European Tour events, reaching Third round at 2024 Austrian Darts Open, his best result.
 After failing to qualify for 2025 PDC World Darts Championship, Klose lost his Tour card.

+2026

+On 27 March 2026, Klose won his first Challenge Tour event (CT7), defeating Callum Goffin 5–3 in the final.